bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 - Each one can be divided into subsets - 10.0.0.0/24 (available IPs, in the example, is 251).
 You are free to create subnets.
 - 5 are reserved for Azure (of 256 per subset).

+Virtual network to Virtual network comms - requires peering.

+Each Virtual Network has a Peering configuration section.
+Each on

 #### Public and Private Endpoints